wheaten/mpd_oled_dev/README.md

-# Moode, Volumio, RuneAudio and MPD OLED Spectrum Display for Raspberry Pi
+# Moode, Volumio, RuneAudio and MPD OLED Spectrum Display for Raspberry Pi and X86

 This is a development version of [mpd_oled](https://github.com/antiprism/mpd_oled).